The Best Cash Back Credit Cards in Canada 2023

 • Travel and mobile device insurance included

-Best cashback card for roadside assistance
+Best cash back card for roadside assistance

-Triangle World Elite Mastercard
+Tangerine World Elite Mastercard

 • No annual fee